top of page

 What Is Audio Description?

-An audience wearing headphones
+An audience wearing headphones, facing a theater stage

 The official logo for Audio Description - the letters AD and three lines representing sound waves